microsoft/vscode-docs/tutorials/functions-extension/getting-started.md

 ## Sign in

-Once the extension is installed, log into your Azure account - in the Actvity Bar, click on the Azure logo to show the **Azure Functions** explorer.
+Once the extension is installed, log into your Azure account - in the Activity Bar, click on the Azure logo to show the **Azure Functions** explorer.
 Click **Sign in to Azure...** and follow the instructions.

 ![sign in to Azure](images/functions-extension/sign-in.png)